 - Update your security processes and practices in alignment with the DoD Cybersecurity Maturity Model Certification (CMMC).
 You will need to be certified at some point to bid on government contracts, so get your strategic and tactical plan in place now to accomplish this.

 - Revisit your list of approved suppliers and assess the likelihood of disruptions.
-What can you do to ensure your supply chain isn’t disrupted or to reduce the risk of disruption in the future?
+What can you do to reduce the risk of disruption to your supply chain in the future?
 You may need to identify other suppliers for materials and services.
 Is there a critical supplier that needs help staying afloat?
 If that supplier is a sole source provider of a critical component, you may have a vested interest in making sure they survive.
 Update contractual documentation and requirements to reflect changes in government requirements such as the CMMC as well as identifying foreign products and suppliers.

 We can help you adapt and improve your proposal process with BOEMax, an integrated cost estimating and pricing tool designed for secure proposal team collaboration whether deployed on an internal server or in a cloud environment.
 Everything has been disrupted – use this time to your advantage so you are prepared to win new contracts and increase your profit margins when business rebounds.
 Call us today.